Faculty and Staff

 View Bio

-Before calling Idaho home, Mrs. Miranda was born and reared in Southern California.
-She enjoyed twenty fulfilling and successful years alongside her husband as an industry business owner.
-She has always had a passion for the arts, particularly ballet and music.
-She dedicated many years to training, performing, and teaching ballet and lyrical dance.
+Before calling Idaho home, Mrs. Miranda was born and raised in Southern California.
+Prior to her career in education, she spent twenty fulfilling years as an industry business owner alongside her husband.
+Her background is deeply rooted in the arts; a lifelong lover of ballet and music, she dedicated many years to training, performing, and teaching both ballet and lyrical dance.

-In the classroom and beyond, Mrs. Miranda is committed to developing young citizens that learn for the love of learning, think logically, act compassionately, and strive for a life full of purpose, integrity and courage.
+In the classroom and beyond, Mrs. Miranda is committed to developing young citizens who learn for the love of learning, think logically, act compassionately, and strive for a life full of purpose, integrity, and courage.

 Mrs. Laura Young